Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-freeze-header.md

 4. Open the app.js file.

-5. Just below the line that assigns a click handler to the `create-chart` button, add the following code:
+5. Below the line that assigns a click handler to the `create-chart` button, add the following code:

     ```js
     $('#freeze-header').click(freezeHeader);
     ```

-6. Just below the `createChart` function add the following function.
+6. Below the `createChart` function add the following function:

     ```js
     function freezeHeader() {